5 reasons why Clair Obscur: Expedition 33 can be GOTY 2025

 Future indie RPGs will no doubt be compared to Clair Obscur (Image via Kepler Interactive)

-Lastly and perhaps most importantly, the game has elevated the bar for current-gen RPGs in every aspect.
-This is especially important because the project was built not just by a 30-man team, but also excels in every factor, from audio-visual to gameplay.
-It checks all the boxes for a solid single-player experience without burdening the player with unnecessary grind.
+Lastly, and perhaps most importantly, the game has raised the bar for current-gen RPGs in every aspect.
+This is especially impressive because the project was built by a 30-man team and excels in every factor, from audio-visual elements to gameplay.
+It checks all the boxes for a solid single-player experience without burdening the gamer with an unnecessary grind.

 Ad